lejonmanen/education/CONTRIBUTING.md

 3. Push branch to your own fork.
 4. Create pull request from your own fork into `master` of base repo.

+Pro tip: GitHub makes this super easy.
+Open the file on GitHub and click the pen icon.
+GitHub will automatically create a fork for you.
+The save button is now "Propose file change" and you get the option to create a pull request and destroy the fork afterwards.

 ## How can I contribute?

 ### Adding examples